h2oai/wave/website/docs/migrating-0.md

 #### Changed: `q.upload()` changed to `q.site.upload()`.

-The `upload()` method has been moved to the `h2o_q.core.Site` instance, since each `h2o_q.core.Site` represents a distinct server, and makes it possible to control multiple sites from a single Python script.
+The `upload()` method has been moved to the `h2o_wave.core.Site` instance, since each `h2o_wave.core.Site` represents a distinct server, and makes it possible to control multiple sites from a single Python script.

 #### Changed: `q.args.foo=` changed to `q.client.foo=`.

 Setting attributes on `q.args` (e.g. `q.args.foo = 'bar'`) is no longer preserved between requests.
 This was the primary mechanism employed previously to preserve data between requests.

-Instead, Q provides 4 mechanisms for preserving data between requests:
+Instead, Wave provides 4 mechanisms for preserving data between requests:

 1. **Process-level**: Use global variables.
 1. **App-level**: Use `q.app.foo = 'bar'` to save; access `q.app.foo` to read it back again.